Psychedelic music: Post-punk, indie rock and alternative rock

-Hypnagogic pop, chillwave, and glo-fi
+Hypnagogic pop, post-noise, chillwave, and glo-fi

 The Atlantic writer Llewellyn Hinkes Jones identified a variety of music styles from the 2000s characterized by mellow beats, vintage synthesizers, and lo-fi melodies, including chillwave, glo-fi, and hypnagogic pop.
 These three terms were described as interchangeable by the Quietus, along with other terms "dream-beat" and "hipster-gogic pop."
 Altogether, they may be viewed as a type of synth-based psychedelic music.

 The term "chillwave" was coined in July 2009 on the Hipster Runoff blog by Carles (the pseudonym used by the blog's author) on his accompanying "blog radio" show of the same name.
 Carles invented the genre name for a host of similarly sounding up-and-coming bands.
 In August 2009, "hypnagogic pop" was coined by journalist David Keenan to refer to a developing trend of 2000s lo-fi and post-noise music in which artists from varied backgrounds began to engage with elements of cultural nostalgia, childhood memory, and outdated recording technology.

 By 2010, albums by Ariel Pink and Neon Indian were regularly hailed by publications like Pitchfork and The Wire.
 The terms "hypnagogic pop", "chillwave", and "glo-fi" were soon adopted to describe the evolving sound of such artists, a number of which had songs of considerable success within independent music circles.
 Originally, it was common for the three terms to be used interchangeably, but chillwave later distinguished itself as a combination of dream pop, new age, muzak, and synth-pop.
 A 2009 review by Pitchforks Marc Hogan for Neon Indian's album Psychic Chasms referenced "dream-beat", "chillwave", "glo-fi", "hypnagogic pop", and "hipster-gogic pop" as interchangeable terms for "psychedelic music that's generally one or all of the following: synth-based, homemade-sounding, 80s-referencing, cassette-oriented, sun-baked, laid-back, warped, hazy, emotionally distant, slightly out of focus."